Syntax Highlighter Plugin

 Customizing the Syntax Highlighter Appearance

 The plugin offers six pre-defined themes for syntax highlighting.
-If you wish, you can easily adapt and override these themes by copying the CSS blocks (variables) provided below into the Custom CSS tool.
+You can easily adapt and override these themes by copying the CSS blocks (variables) below into the Custom CSS tool.

 /* Beige Theme */